Smoking ban: History

-On 3 December 2003, New Zealand passed legislation to progressively implement a smoking ban in schools, school grounds, and workplaces by December 2004.
+In 2003, New Zealand passed legislation to progressively implement a smoking ban in schools, school grounds, and workplaces by December 2004.

-On 29 March 2004, the Republic of Ireland implemented a nationwide ban on smoking in all workplaces.
+In 2004, the Republic of Ireland implemented a nationwide ban on smoking in all workplaces.
 In Norway, similar legislation came into force on 1 June the same year.

-In Scotland, Andy Kerr, the Minister for Health and Community Care, introduced a ban on smoking in public areas on 26 March 2006.
-Smoking was banned in all public places in the whole of the United Kingdom in 2007, when England became the final region to have the legislation come into effect (the age limit for buying tobacco also increased from 16 to 18 on 1 October 2007).
+In Scotland, Andy Kerr, the Minister for Health and Community Care, introduced a ban on smoking in public areas in 2006.
+Smoking was banned in all public places in the whole of the United Kingdom in 2007, when England became the final region to have the legislation come into effect (the age limit for buying tobacco also increased from 16 to 18 in 2007).

-On 12 July 1999, a Division Bench of the Kerala High Court in India banned smoking in public places by declaring "public smoking as illegal first time in the history of the whole world, unconstitutional and violative of Article 21 of the Constitution".
+In 1999, a Division Bench of the Kerala High Court in India banned smoking in public places by declaring "public smoking as illegal [for the] first time in the history of the whole world, unconstitutional and violative of Article 21 of the Constitution".
 The Bench, headed by Dr. Justice K. Narayana Kurup, held that "tobacco smoking" in public places (in the form of cigarettes, cigars, beedies or otherwise) "falls within the mischief of the penal provisions relating to public nuisance as contained in the Indian Penal Code and also the definition of air pollution as contained in the statutes dealing with the protection and preservation of the environment, in particular, the Air (Prevention and Control of Pollution), Act 1981."

 In 2003, India introduced a law that banned smoking in public places like restaurants, public transport, or schools.
 The same law also made it illegal to advertise cigarettes or other tobacco products.

 In 2010 Nepal planned to enact a new anti-smoking bill that would ban smoking in public places and outlaw all tobacco advertising to prevent young people from smoking.

-On 31 May 2011 Venezuela introduced a ban on smoking in all enclosed public and commercial spaces, including malls, restaurants, bars, discos, workplaces, etc.
+In 2011 Venezuela introduced a ban on smoking in all enclosed public and commercial spaces, including malls, restaurants, bars, discos, workplaces, etc.

 Smoking was first restricted in schools, hospitals, trains, buses, and train stations in Turkey in 1996.
 In 2008, a more comprehensive smoking ban was implemented, covering all public indoor venues.

 The Plage Lumière beach in La Ciotat, France, became the first beach in Europe to restrict smoking from August 2011, to encourage more tourists to visit the beach.
+Effective as of 2025, the prohibition of smoking in France was expanded nationwide to include beaches, in parks and public gardens, at bus shelters, in sports venues and near schools.
+Violators are punishable to a €135 fine.

 In 2012, smoking in Costa Rica became subject to some of the most restrictive regulations in the world, with the practice being banned from many outdoor recreational and educational areas as well as in public buildings and vehicles.